emastho/vixenydocs/src/routes/basics/+page.md

 ### Untyped

 Untyped petitions are the standard way of defining routes in Vixeny.
-They don't explicitly define the response type and provide flexibility in handling the request.
-You can easily set up routes, parameters, queries, and headers without any specific type information.
-This gives you a lot of freedom but can potentially lead to issues if you're expecting specific types and don't receive them.
+They do not have a `type` and you can easily set up `status` and `header` but you can not dynamically change it, the expecting return type is `BodyInit` .

 Examples of untyped petitions are found throughout the documentation, such as basic route definition: